HANSEB13/HANSEB13/README.md

 # 🖥🎞 Sobre Mi:
-Hello, my name is johan 😄<br>Im studying full stack development 🤓<br>I have participated in labor works for the optimization of processes<br>Im looking for team working ✨
+Hello, my name is johan 😄<br>Im full stack development 🤓<br>I have participated in labor works for the optimization of processes<br>Im looking for team working ✨

 ## 🌐 Redes Sociales: